jiayh-sustech/Intelligent-Robots-Lab/LAB2/IR_LAB2.md

    }
    ```

-Add following lines to the bottom of the CMakeLists.txt:
+Add following lines to the bottom of the beginner_tutorials/CMakeLists.txt:

 ```
 add_executable(student_subscriber src/student_subscriber.cpp)